 Speaking at the group’s inaugural meeting at Adansonia Hotel in Francistown last Saturday, hemp activist, Peo Taukobong said exploiting plants, especially hemp, could potentially fill the void left by the recent closure of mines.

 “We have a lot of indigenous and non-indigenous plants that can benefit our economy.
 Hemp is one of those.
 Our intention is to exploit its potential to the fullest.
 Hemp has more than 50, 000 products and we intend to produce some of them.
-We also have plans to exploit the economic potential of other plants besides hemp,” the passionate activist told Voice Money.
+We also have plans to exploit the economic potential of other plants besides hemp, imagine there are so many varieties for pain and all of the benefits that can do to there’s even a chocolate haze weed dispensary ” the passionate activist told Voice Money.

-“I noticed that hemp was a crop with huge potential.
+“I noticed that hemp was a crop with huge potential, anyone who doubts this has to check the CBD Explorer Reviews to see this is true.
 There are hemp based industries in countries such as the US, South Africa, Kenya and Malawi.
 We have made contact with these people and they are willing to help us set up such industries in these country” said Taukobong, whose interest in the plant started a few years back when he came across information on its numerous commercial uses.

-The activist revealed he has spent a lot of time and energy trying to convince government officials and other industry players to accept hemp as an industrial crop and help set up the industry.
+The activist revealed he has spent a lot of time and energy trying to convince government officials and other industry players to accept hemp as an industrial crop and help set up the industry and more with the new findings in researches,like with the Terpenes which are essential oils that enhance you high from cannabis and hold numerous medical benefits.There are many people who are unfamiliar with the compounds found in hemp called Terpenoids, there are over 100 documented terpenes in cannabis.

 However, Taukobong further said that whilst most he approached expressed an interest in what he had to say, they were concerned about the legal implications surrounding hemp.